You are here

 - Business Innovation: Entrepreneurs, developers, working professionals, mentors, makers, doers, and enthusiasts are invited to submit video pitches on software solutions to problem statements submitted in the ‘Ideation’ phase.
 The video pitches are due August 14, 2015.
 Video pitches need to be submitted on the Catalyst website.

 - Prototyping: Winning teams from the Business Innovation phase will have 60 days to complete the development of a minimum viable product using the Topcoder platform.
+Team present their prototypes along with a video describing their business plan to compete for cash prizes at the DOE-managed Demo Day.

 For more information, including complete competition rules and frequently asked questions, visit the Catalyst website.